DrewDavidson1999/MIST353_Project/README.md

 The platform is designed to assist farmers in making informed decisions about crop management, planting, and harvesting by leveraging accurate, localized weather information.
-The homepage will have a quick search of for your location and give quick data for the week. -Drew The historical page will show records by region with visual graphs or charts -Joey The seasonal page will show long term forcasts with monitoring of different data for farmers. -Nathan The farm tips will allow users to show specific recommendations and other links. -Sami
+The homepage will have a quick search of for your location and give quick data for the week. -Drew The historical page will show records by region with visual graphs or charts -Joey The seasonal page will show long term forecasts with monitoring of different data for farmers. -Nathan The farm tips will allow users to show specific recommendations and other links. -Sami

 Current Phase: The project is in the initial development phase, where the core structure of the website is being built.